knipknap/grpc-server-go/README.md

 ## Your Dockerfile

-A typical Dockerfile could look like this: Two stages to allow for compilation of your Go code, while still producing a light weight production-ready container.
+A typical grpc-server-go Dockerfile will contain two stages:

+- The first stage is based on [grpc-go](https://github.com/knipknap/grpc-go) to provide an environment for compiling your Go code
+- The second stage produces a light weight production-ready container with a gRPC server.

+Example:

 ```
 FROM knipknap/grpc-go:latest as build-env